UBDS-3/Statistics-track-v2/README.md

-# UBDS3-2025
+# UBDS3-2025 Statistics source
 If you are a student, who was very curious - well done smart ass, you have all the solutions, but please keep it as our secret :)

-This repository contains teaching material for the R statistical course of the Ukrainian Biological Data Science Summer School 2025
+This repository contains teaching material for the R statistical course of the Ukrainian Biological Data Science Summer School 2025.

 ## Contents